smaht-dac/submitr/docs/source/index.rst

     These instructions are targeted specifically for **Mac OS X** users.
     For **Linux** users, these should be generally applicable (with some modifications);
     presumed to be a bit more advanced, such users should have little difficulty.
-    For **Windows** users, very little testing has been done; not recommended; but more experienced users should may be able to work through it.
+    For **Windows** users, very little testing has been done; not recommended; but more experienced users should be able to work through it.

 What To Do Next